texfaq/texfaq.github.io/FAQ-docotherdir.md

 ```latex
 \cfpart[pt 1]{Part One}{part1}{part}
 ```
-which command will issue a ''normal'' command `\part[pt 1]{Part One}` and then input the file `part1/part.tex`, remembering that `part1/` is now the ''current folder''.
+which command will issue a "normal" command
+`\part[pt 1]{Part One}` and then input the file `part1/part.tex`, remembering that `part1/` is now the "current folder".
 There are also commands of the form `\cfpartstar` (which corresponds to a `\part*` command).

-Once you're ''in'' a [`chapterfolder`](https://ctan.org/pkg/chapterfolder)-included document, you may use `\cfinput` to input something relative to the ''current folder'', or you may use `\input`, using `\cfcurrentfolder` to provide a path to the file.
+Once you're "in" a [`chapterfolder`](https://ctan.org/pkg/chapterfolder)-included document, you may use `\cfinput` to input something relative to the "current folder", or you may use `\input`, using `\cfcurrentfolder` to provide a path to the file.
 (There are also `\cfcurrentfolderfigure` for a `figure/` subdirectory and `\cfcurrentfolderlistings` for a `listings/` subdirectory.)